 With knowledge also comes the burden of acting responsibly.
 It would be foolish to imagine that the wheels of progress will suddenly be brought to a halt to protect the environment (although if that's what it takes, it might have to be done).
 If instead of stopping what we're doing, though, we do it better, in a more environmentally friendly way, then we might be able to stem the flow of natural disasters wreaking havoc all over the world while still maintaining our way of life.
 In other words, we believe in doing more, rather than in stopping altogether.

-For every purchase users place between Black Friday and Christmas through the different websites affiliated to the Bravo Savings Network we will finance the planting of a tree by the Eden Reforestation Project.
-That is, one order, one tree, every minute of every hour of every day of the holiday season.
-By the end of the Green Friday 2019 project we aim to have raised sufficient funds to plant 100,000 trees in places such as Madagascar, Haiti, Nepal, Indonesia, Mozambique, and Kenya, with the Eden Reforestation Project beginning the planting process in April 2020.
+For every purchase users place between Black Friday and Christmas through the different websites affiliated to the Bravo Savings Network, we will finance the planting of a tree by the Eden Reforestation Project.
+That is one order, one tree, every minute of every hour of every day of the holiday season.
+Building on the success of the project in 2019 and 2020 where 100,000 trees and 260,000 trees respectively were planted, we are well on our way to making the world a little greener.
+By the end of the Green Friday 2022 project we aim to have raised sufficient funds to plant even more trees in places such as Madagascar, Haiti, Nepal, Indonesia, Mozambique, and Kenya, with the Eden Reforestation Project beginning the planting process in April 2022.
+With our agreed goal being 500,000 over 5 years, we need your help to make this a reality.

-So, from Black Friday through Cyber Week 2019 and until Christmas users who place an order at any of the participating brands will be contributing to the Green Friday 2019 project, as part of their spend will be used to plant one tree.
-Note that in order to qualify for the Green Friday 2019 project by the Bravo Savings Network you will have to complete your purchase using a discount code or deal found through bravovoucher.co.uk.
-It doesn't matter whether you're looking for the best Black Friday fashion deals, making the most of our Debenhams discount codes, or you're after Cyber Monday laptop deals, all you have to do to contribute your very own tree to the cause is click on the discount code or deal of your liking and order these or any other articles once you're redirected to the brand's website, Oh, yeah, one more thing: returns are excluded from the planting project, which will begin in April 2020, so if you decide you don't want your items before then you will be returning your tree together with your purchase.
+So, from Black Friday through Cyber Week 2022 and until Christmas, users who place an order at any of the participating brands will be contributing to the Green Friday 2021 project, as part of their spend will be used to plant one tree.
+Note that in order to qualify for the Green Friday 2021 project by the Bravo Savings Network you will have to complete your purchase using a discount code or deal found through bravovoucher.co.uk.
+It doesn't matter whether you're looking for the best Black Friday fashion deals, making the most of our Debenhams discount codes, or you're after Cyber Monday laptop deals, all you have to do to contribute your very own tree to the cause is click on the discount code or deal of your liking and order these or any other articles once you're redirected to the brand's website.
+Oh, yeah, one more thing: returns are excluded from the planting project, which will begin in April 2022, so if you decide you don't want your items before then you will be returning your tree together with your purchase.

 When you look at it in detail, the concept of sustainable shopping is neither new nor entirely alien.
 There's a whole plethora or traders who for a long time have done their bit to offset the inevitable environmental costs entailed by the manufacturing process.
 One aspect that has long been identified as crucial is the need to make sure that the raw material used in the garment industry is sourced in a sustainable way.
 This might sound self-evident but in the days of global production chains sustainable sourcing is easier said than done.
 At Marks & Spencer they are totally aware of the importance of this, which is why they source all their cotton sustainably.
 So when you grab a Marks and Spencer discount code you do so in the full knowledge that you are supporting a principled company.